What is MPLS network & How MPLS Works? : All You Need To Know

 The technology has been around for more than 20 years and has mostly worked fine up until the point when globalization really began to take hold.
 For some organizations, it might still be the way to go.

+Now that you know what is an MPLS network and how MPLS works, lets address the challenges.
 Moving beyond those physical locations using MPLS is very difficult.
 There’s no such thing as a global MPLS provider, so businesses are left to their own devices to piece together a solution from multiple vendors.

 Even if you can cobble something together, odds are that it will take a long time to set up and still be subject to issues like latency and packet loss.